FirebaseExtended/bolt/docs/guide.md

 Bolt allows user-defined types to extend the built-in types.
 This can make it easier for you to define a validation expression in one place, and use it in several places.
-For example, suppose we have several places where we use a _Name_ - and we require that it be a non-empty string of no more than 32 characters:
+For example, suppose we have several places where we use a _NameString_ - and we require that it be a non-empty string of no more than 32 characters:

 ```javascript